Looking Back: Ferndale museum making history personal again

 Preserving the past for the future

 The one thing Ferndale lacks, however, is a Historical Commission.
-“It is a little dangerous for Ferndale,” confesses Thacker, “because it means developers and homeowners can do whatever they want to change the look of Ferndale’s houses and neighborhoods."
+“It is a little dangerous for Ferndale,” confesses Thacker.
+A lack of a historical commission usually increases a city's risk of aesthetical changes that reject its existing historical appeal.

 It also means that the Historical Society has to rely on the city government to assist in writing grants when needed and fighting demolitions.
 And according to some Historical Society members, for years the city barely noticed it had a Historical Society, let alone a museum, so preservation efforts were difficult.